 Touring theatre companies and larger theatres usually use freelance stage management staff.
 In these jobs, you are self-employed, and will work on different shows as they come along.

 The theatre venues who receive touring companies ('receiving theatres') normally also have a resident technical stage manager, who might work together with the visiting stage management team to oversee the lighting, sound and other technical work.
 The hours can be long, and with touring companies you may spend long periods

 How do I get into stage management?

-At school, getting involved with performing arts events and choosing subjects such as GCSE drama can also be useful.
-The ability to read a musical score is often important for opera and ballet, and often useful in musical theatre.
+Choosing subjects such as A level performing arts or music can be helpful.
+The ability to read a musical score is important for opera and ballet, and often useful in musical theatre.